kwart/totp-me/README.md

 Java ME TOTP ([RFC 6238](http://tools.ietf.org/html/rfc6238)) authenticator.
 It can be used as a token generator for
  * Google's two phase authentication
  * LinOTP authentication
- * other authentication servers which supports TOTP
+ * other authentication servers which support TOTP

 ## Download